neursh/open-meteo-dart/README.md

 ```

 > [!TIP]
-> In each API, there are two main method:
+> In each API, there are two main methods:
 >
 > - `request` returns a Dart object, and throws an exception if the API returns an error response, recommended for most use cases.
 >
 > - `requestJson` returns a JSON map, containing either the data or the raw error response.
-This method exists solely for debug purposes, do not use in production.
+This method exists solely for debugging purposes, do not use in production.

 > [!NOTE]
 > The `Geocoding` and `Elevation` are the two exceptions as they only have `searchJson` method available, the upstream API doesn't implement FlatBuffers.